rafael-xmr/applesauce/packages/docs/overview/loaders.md

 ### Batching

-The replaceable loader class batches and deduplicates requests under the hood, so there is no need to worry about spamming or requesting an event multiple times
+The replaceable loader class batches deduplicates requests under the hood, so there is no need to worry about spamming or requesting an event multiple times

 ```js
 const replaceableLoader = new ReplaceableLoader(rxNostr);